lastweek/fpga_readings/README.md

 - [FPGA and CPLD architectures: a tutorial, 1996](http://www.eecg.toronto.edu/~jayar/pubs/brown/DTSurvey.pdf)
 - [Reconfigurable computing: a survey of systems and software, 2002](https://people.ece.uw.edu/hauck/publications/ConfigCompute.pdf)
 - [FPGA Architecture: Survey and Challenges, 2007](http://www.eecg.toronto.edu/~jayar/pubs/kuon/foundtrend08.pdf)
+	- Read the first two paragraphs of each section and then come back to read all of that if needed.
 - [RAMP: Research Accelerator For Multiple Processors, 2007](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.437.4076&rep=rep1&type=pdf)

 Logical Optimization and Technology Mapping